dgilleland/CPSC-1520-Workbook/src/ReadMe.md

    - Web Applications on Frameworks
 1. TBD

+#### Node REPL

+For instructors, it is recommended to use Node REPLs for basic JavaScript-only concepts.
+This includes

+- **demos** of variables, assignments, math, etc., along with
+- **practices** where students can
+  - `.load` a setup script (e.g.: `Practice-23.js`)
+  - follow instructions on problem that needs solving
+  - `.save` their "explorations" and "discoveries" (e.g.: `Solution-23.js`)
+  - > These can even be run through automated tests to see if they were able to complete the problem.
+    >
+    > There is also the benefit of being able to review the student's progress, as the saved REPL will include all their mistakes, typos, etc.

 ----

+### MDN JavaScript Course Materials

 1. Introduction to JavaScript (*Week 1*)
    - [**003**](./003/ReadMe.md) - JavaScript in the Browser